andreasabel/inCode/entry/id/13.md

-concepts and a basic understanding of monads (if you don't know that much, check out [adit's](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) great concice guide).
+concepts and a basic understanding of monads (if you don't know that much, check out [adit's](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html) great concise guide).
 If you aren't familiar with MonadPlus/Alternative (and how they work as monads) check out [Part 1](http://blog.jle.im/entry/practical-fun-with-monads-introducing-monadplus) and [Part